jbshipman/template_api/README.md

   end
 ```

-> Default configuration is to force a unique username and email for each user that registers.
+Default configuration is to enforce a unique username and email for each user that registers.
+Password tokens are generated as a random hex number 16 characters long; and a timestamp is created at the time of generation.
+That timestamp is used to compare against when the password is reset to ensure a timeframe inwhich the token is valid; in this template it is set to a 4 hour window but that can be changed.

 ---